amazingBastard/weather/README.md

 ### Functionality

 ```
-Router renders /:city (new-york is default)
+root view component fetches weather for cities from openweather api
-weather module fetches data by name of current route
+   renders list of links to /:name for each city
-select city form changes to route of value on submit
+weather view component fetches data using this city's name route parameter

 ```